joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Basic/README.md

 using a non-interactive client, and are sending a user name and password to a server over HTTP the handler will not throw and will process the authentication header because frankly it's too late, you've sent everything in plain text, what's the point?

-The original BasicAuth RFC never specifically set a character set for the encoding/decoding of the user name and password, whereas RFC 7616 just requires it to be compatible with US ASCII
-(which limits the encoding to Unicode) so various clients differ in what they do.
+The original Basic Authentication RFC never specifically set a character set for the encoding/decoding of the user name and password, and the superseding RFC 7616 only requires it to be compatible with US ASCII (which limits the encoding to Utf8) so various clients differ in what encoding they use.
+You can switch been encodings by using the `EncodingPreference` options property.

-The `BasicAuthenticationOptions` class contains the `EncodingPreference` property to allow you to select from four possible values, `Unicode`, `Latin1`, `PeferUnicode` and `PreferLatin1`.
+The `EncodingPreference` property to allow you to select from three possible values, `Utf8`, `Latin1`, and `PeferUtf8`.
-* `EncodingPreference.Unicode` will only decode using Unicode
+* `EncodingPreference.Utf8` will only decode using Unicode
 * `EncodingPreference.Latin1` will only attempt decoding using ISO-8859-1/Latin1.
-* `EncodingPreferencePreferUnicode` will first attempt to decode using Unicode, and if an exception is thrown during the Unicode decoding it will then attempt to decode using ISO-8859-1/Latin1.
+* `EncodingPreference.PreferUtf8` will first attempt to decode using Unicode, and if an exception is thrown during the Unicode decoding it will then attempt to decode using ISO-8859-1/Latin1.

 There is no fall back from Latin1 to Unicode as every possible byte sequence is a valid Latin1 string, so it will always decode "successfully", but not correctly if fed UTF8 encoded strings.